anshu-intern/YouTube-Clone-Using-the-MERN-Stack/youtube-clone/README.md

     ○ User Authentication:
         ■ Sign up, login, and token-based authentication using JWT .
     ○ Channel Management:
-        ■ API to create new channel, fetch any information from that channel and delete the channel.
+        ■ API to create new channel, modify, fetch any information from that channel and delete the channel.
     ○ Video Management:
         ■ API to add, fetch, update, and delete videos.
         Comments: